 Planning a dinner party that friends will be talking about for days can be stressful.
 That's where actor, chef and certified entertaining expert David Burtka comes in.
-He loves cooking for hubby Neil Patrick Harris and their two kids, and David even has a book coming out called Life Is A Party — which is full of his favorite tips and tricks for hosting the perfect event.
+He loves cooking for hubby Neil Patrick Harris and their two kids, and David even has a new book out called Life Is A Party — which is full of his favorite tips and tricks for hosting the perfect event.

 Want a sneak preview?
 David visited our show to share some dos and don'ts for hosting your next dinner party, and we're breaking them down below.